-This painting of John Kalama, legendary namesake of the town of Kalama, Washington, will be on display in the John Kalama room at McMenamins Kalama Harbor Lodge in Kalama, Washington
+This portrait of John Kalama, legendary namesake of the town of Kalama, Washington, is featured in the John Kalama room at McMenamins Kalama Harbor Lodge.

 When McMenamins offered me the chance to paint a portrait of John Kalama, I was thrilled!
 McMenamins is a popular chain of restaurants, breweries, and historic hotels based in Portland, Oregon.
 Each facility is adorned with custom artwork that depicts its history.